Summary of Product Characteristics (SPC) – The Comprehensive Prescribing Guide for Healthcare Professionals

 With the digitalization of the healthcare sector, specialist information is undergoing a profound transformation.
 While it used to be available mainly in printed form or as PDF documents, it is now increasingly being integrated into digital systems, including:

-• Electronic drug databases for doctors and pharmacists
+- Electronic drug databases for doctors and pharmacists

-• Clinical decision support systems (CDSS) that integrate FI data directly into diagnostic systems
+- Clinical decision support systems (CDSS) that integrate FI data directly into diagnostic systems

-• Mobile apps for physicians that provide quick access to up-to-date drug information
+- Mobile apps for physicians that provide quick access to up-to-date drug information

-• Interactive platforms that provide real-time updates on side effects or newly approved indications
+- Interactive platforms that provide real-time updates on side effects or newly approved indications

-Importance of SPC for pharmaceutical marketing
+The importance of SPC for the pharmaceutical industry

-• Scientific basis of trust: specialist information serves as an objective basis for medical discussions with doctors and pharmacists.
+- Scientific basis of trust: specialist information serves as an objective basis for medical discussions with doctors and pharmacists.

-• Content basis for training materials: They form the basis for further training, specialist medical articles or webinars.
+- Content basis for training materials: They form the basis for further training, specialist medical articles or webinars.

-• Increase digital reach: Pharmaceutical companies optimize their digital channels to provide doctors with structured specialist information in a targeted manner – for example via interactive websites, whitepapers or personalized specialist newsletters.
+- Increase digital reach: Pharmaceutical companies optimize their digital channels to provide doctors with structured specialist information in a targeted manner – for example via interactive websites, whitepapers or personalized specialist newsletters.

-• Compliance with regulatory advertising guidelines: While direct advertising of prescription drugs to patients is prohibited, pharmaceutical companies are allowed to inform doctors via FI-based channels, e.g. through medical congresses or certified specialist portals.
+- Compliance with regulatory advertising guidelines: While direct advertising of prescription drugs to patients is prohibited, pharmaceutical companies are allowed to inform doctors via FI-based channels, e.g. through medical congresses or certified specialist portals.